rcqls/dyndoc-ruby/README.md

 ### for Ubuntu (or linux Ubuntu-based distribution) user

-Note that generally linux user from other distributions knows how to adapt the following steps.
+Note that linux user from other distributions generally knows how to adapt the following steps to his own linux distribution.

 * [R](http://sites.psu.edu/theubunturblog/installing-r-in-ubuntu/),  [ruby](https://www.brightbox.com/docs/ruby/ubuntu/), git and dyndoc install
 ```{bash}